code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 }
 ```

-Based on following great example on [writing functional tests using Selenium](https://www.pluralsight.com/guides/software-engineering-best-practices/getting-started-with-page-object-pattern-for-your-selenium-tests){:target="_blank"} we have extended above test case with a `WebDriverTest` class.
+Based on following great example on [writing functional tests using Selenium](https://www.pluralsight.com/guides/software-engineering-best-practices/getting-started-with-page-object-pattern-for-your-selenium-tests){:target="_blank"} we have made above test case extend a `WebDriverTest` class.

 This class holds all the `WebDriver` lifecycle management code and assures correct setup and cleanup is done after each test case.